-In case of severe market shocks, exposures may increase abruptly and potential cross-correlation of the creditworthiness of such counterparties with the risks of assets being hedged may emerge (ie wrong-way risk).
+In case of severe market shocks, exposures may increase abruptly and potential cross-correlation of the creditworthiness of such counterparties with the risks of assets being hedged may emerge (i.e. wrong-way risk).

 Pipeline risk

 Should cover pipeline and warehousing risks